cshevick/Housing-Price-Predictor/README.md

 ## Overview

-This project aims to predict the median house values based on various features such as location, number of rooms, population, etc. The model is built using Random Forest Regression, and various preprocessing steps are applied to clean and transform the data.
+This project aims to predict the median house values based on various features such as location, number of rooms, population, etc. The models used for prediction are Linear Regression and Random Forest Regression.
+The Random Forest model is further optimized using hyperparameter tuning.

+## Features

+- Linear Regression model for baseline comparison.
+- Random Forest Regression model for better performance.
+- Hyperparameter tuning using GridSearchCV to optimize the Random Forest model.
+- Evaluation of models using R² score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).

 ## Dataset